Basis of Presentation, Summary of Significant Accounting Policies and Nature of Operations

 Impairment of long-lived assets

 Long-lived assets of the Company are reviewed for impairment whenever events or circumstances indicate that the carrying amount of assets may not be recoverable.
 The Company recognizes an impairment loss when the sum of expected undiscounted future cash flows is less than the carrying amount of the asset.
-The amount of impairment is measured as the difference between the asset’s estimated fair value and its book value.
-The Company did not consider it necessary to record any impairment charges for the years ended December 31, 2019 and 2018.
+The amount of impairment is measured as the difference between the assets estimated fair value and its book value.
+The Company did not consider it necessary to record any impairment charges for the years ended December 31, 2017 and 2016.

 Research, Development and Related Expenses

 These costs from our technology business segment are charged to operations in the period incurred and are shown on a separate line on the accompanying consolidated statements of operations.

 Common Stock Warrants

 The Company accounts for common stock warrants as either equity instruments or derivative liabilities depending on the specific terms of the warrant agreement.
-Common stock warrants are accounted for as a derivative in accordance with ASC 815, Derivatives and Hedging if the stock warrants contain terms that could potentially require “net cash settlement” and therefore, do not meet the scope exception for treatment as a derivative.
-Warrant instruments that could potentially require “net cash settlement” in the absence of express language precluding such settlement are initially classified as derivative liabilities at their estimated fair values, regardless of the likelihood that such instruments will ever be settled in cash.
+Common stock warrants are accounted for as a derivative in accordance with Accounting Standards Codification 815, Derivatives and Hedging (ASC 815) if the stock warrants contain terms that could potentially require net cash settlement and therefore, do not meet the scope exception for treatment as a derivative.
+Warrant instruments that could potentially require net cash settlement in the absence of express language precluding such settlement are initially classified as derivative liabilities at their estimated fair values, regardless of the likelihood that such instruments will ever be settled in cash.

 Commitments and Contingencies

-The Company follows Subtopic 450-20 of the FASB ASC to report accounting for contingencies.
-Certain conditions may exist as of the date the consolidated financial statements are issued, which may result in a loss to the Company, but which will only be resolved when one or more future events occur or fail to occur.
+The Company follows subtopic 450-20 of the FASB Accounting Standards Codification to report accounting for contingencies.
+Certain conditions may exist as of the date the consolidated financial statements are issued, which may result in a loss to the Company but which will only be resolved when one or more future events occur or fail to occur.
 The Company assesses such contingent liabilities, and such assessment inherently involves an exercise of judgment.

-Awards with market-based vesting conditions – Expense recognized on a straight-line basis over the requisite service period, which is the lesser of the derived service period or the explicit service period if one is present.
-However, if the market condition is satisfied prior to the end of the requisite service period, the Company will accelerate all remaining expense to be recognized.
+Awards with market-based vesting conditions Expense recognized on a straight-line basis over the requisite service period, which is the lesser of the derived service period or the explicit service period if one is present.
+However, if the market condition is satisfied prior to the end of the requisite service period, we will accelerate all remaining expense to be recognized.

-Awards with both performance-based and market-based vesting conditions – if an award vesting or exercisability is conditional upon the achievement of either a market condition or performance or service conditions, the requisite service period is generally the shortest of the explicit, implicit, and derived service period.
+Awards with both performance-based and market-based vesting conditions - if an awards vesting or exerciseability is conditional upon the achievement of either a market condition or performance or service conditions, the requisite service period is generally the shortest of the explicit, implicit, and derived service period.

-The Company has elected to use the Black-Scholes pricing model to determine the fair value of stock options on the measurement date of the grant for service-based vesting conditions and the Monte-Carlo valuation method for performance-based or market-based vesting conditions.
+We have elected to use the Black-Scholes pricing model to determine the fair value of stock options on the measurement date of the grant for service-based vesting conditions and the Monte-Carlo valuation method for performance-based or market-based vesting conditions.
 Restricted stock units are measured based on the fair values of the underlying stock on the measurement date of the grant.
 Shares that are issued to officers on the exercise dates of their stock options may be issued net of the minimum statutory withholding requirements to be paid by us on behalf of our employees.
 As a result, the actual number of shares issued will be fewer than the actual number of shares exercised under the stock option.
 We recognize stock-based compensation using the straight-line method over the requisite service period.